-To speed up entire VM restore on EMC Data Domain, Veeam Backup & Replication uses the mechanism of sequential data reading from backups and parallel VM disks restore.
+To speed up entire VM restore on Dell EMC Data Domain, Veeam Backup & Replication uses the mechanism of sequential data reading from backups and parallel VM disks restore.

-EMC Data Domain storage systems are optimized for sequential I/O operations.
+Dell EMC Data Domain storage systems are optimized for sequential I/O operations.
 However, data blocks of VM disks in backup files are stored not sequentially, but in the random order.
-If data blocks of VM disks are read at random, the restore performance from backups on EMC Data Domain degrades.
+If data blocks of VM disks are read at random, the restore performance from backups on Dell EMC Data Domain degrades.

 To accelerate the restore process, Veeam Backup & Replication creates a map of data blocks in backup files.
 It uses the created map to read data blocks of VM disks from backup files sequentially, as they reside on disk.
 Veeam Backup & Replication writes data blocks to target in the order in which they come from the target Veeam Data Mover, restoring several VM disks in parallel.